 2) Optical coherence tomography (OCT) — A machine that scans the retina and provides detailed images of the retina, like a virtual biopsy.
 This scan helps your doctor identify swelling and leakage of fluid in the retina.

 A retinal vein occlusion can cause vision loss or blurry vision.
 Treatments consist of medication injections in the eye and sometimes laser treatment.
-It is treated with medication injections or laser surgery.
 It is also important to control other health problems like diabetes and high blood pressure.

 Retina: Layer of nerve cells lining the back wall inside the eye.
 This layer senses light and sends signals to the brain so you can see.